How to Become a Patient with CommuniCare

 (1) You will need your insurance card and a picture ID.
 If you do not have a current insurance card, you can provide a letter from your insurance company that contains information about your healthcare coverage.

-(2) If you wish to become a patient and want to learn more about our additional services and programs, please call us at (210)233-7000.
-For your convenience, you may also book your appointment online via ZocDoc.
+(2) If you wish to become a patient and want to learn more about our additional services and programs, please call us at (210) 233-7000.
+For your convenience, you may also book your appointment online.

 (1) Parents of children with Medicaid and CHIP will need to provide a valid picture ID (see below for acceptable forms of identification) and the child’s Medicaid/CHIP card:

-(a) State issued ID or Drivers License (Out of US acceptable).
+(a) State issued ID or Drivers License (foreign licenses are acceptable)

 (c) Passport IDs